 - 1 cup cooked brown rice

 - 1 cup frozen mixed vegetable medley, thawed

 - 3/4 garlic clove, minced

 - Heat a large, nonstick skillet over medium-high heat.
 Add the chopped bacon and cook until crispy, 5–7 minutes.
 Remove the bacon from pan and set aside.

 - To the same skillet, add vegetables, garlic and ground ginger, and stir-fry in the bacon grease.
 Allow vegetables to cook until tender, about 3-5 minutes.
 Then, add the rice and soy sauce, and stir-fry for another 3–5 minutes.

-- Push the rice to the sides of the skillet to make a large well.
-Pour the beaten egg into the well and scramble.
+- Push the rice to the sides of the skillet.
+Pour the beaten egg into the pan and scramble.
 When the scrambled eggs are fully cooked, turn the heat to high and stir-fry for another 2–3 minutes allowing the fried rice to sizzle.